 - Oh Dae-su.
 Exactly what it'd take to bring this man down is uncertain, but a corridor full of people trying to beat him up combined with a knife in the back and an elevator full of henchmen afterwards obviously wasn't enough.

-- Keitaro Urashima has been stated as being "immortal," going so far as to be launched about a half-mile into the air, on several occasions, by Makoto.
+- Keitaro Urashima has been stated as being "immortal," going so far as to be launched about a half-mile into the air, on several occasions, by Motoko.
 He's also been hit by a van, dropped off a cliff, you name it.
-And the worst damage he's ever sustained is a broken leg.
+The worst damage he's ever sustained is a broken leg.

-- Arguably, ever single character in Grappler Baki.
+- Arguably, ever single character in Baki the Grappler.
 Considering that nearly everyone in the series is throwing around punches and kicks that would kill a normal human in one blow, it's amazing that

 - One Piece: Roronoa Zoro, in a single fight, lost more blood than actually exists in a human body.
 It's still having an effect on him, but the fact that he's alive at all is nothing short of miraculous.